 The Thoth Empress is also full of symbolism.
 According to Aleister Crowley, the Empress stands for both the lowest level of creation (matter) and the highest, spiritual level.
 Her throne of water spirals represents her birth from water; a reference to the goddess Venus.
 Water is a feminine element, just like the moon.
 At a deeper level, birth from water refers to a kundalini awakening.

 The lotus flower in the right hand of the Empress is a classical symbol for spiritual perfection.
 The blue lotus was seen as the holiest of all flowers in Ancient Egypt.
 In his Book of Thoth, Crowley calls her “the blue Lotus of Isis, a symbol of the feminine.”

 On the shield at the feet of the Empress we see a double-headed eagle.
-The two heads reinforce the alchemical meaning of the eagle: God-realization, as a result of transcending (fusing) duality.
-Usually the heads are shown turned outwards (see illustration above from Figuarium Aegyptiorum Secretarum).
-Crowley has chosen to turn them towards each other, and to put a fusion of sun and moon between them, thereby reinforcing the symbolism of unification.
+Usually the heads are shown turned outwards.
+Crowley has chosen to turn the heads towards each other, and to put a fusion of sun and moon between them, thereby reinforcing the symbolism of unification.

 The pelican who feeds her young with her own blood, on the bottom of the card, is also a classic metaphor, from alchemy and Christianity, among others.
 Crowley herself explains this as Mother Nature who feeds her children (us).
 In Christianity, the self-wounding pelican stands for Christ’s self-sacrifice for the salvation of humanity.
 In alchemy, the pelican stands for the self-sacrifice of the spiritual aspirant: the sacrifice of the ego – and the suffering that comes with it – to realize the divine.